 Emery Stephens, baritone, joined the music faculty at St. Olaf College in 2019, where he teaches voice students and music-related courses.
 Praised by the Boston Phoenix for his singing "with ringing suavity and articulate intelligence," he performs a diverse vocal repertoire, from traditional to contemporary.
 A versatile and charismatic singer, Dr. Stephens has performed with the Boston Art Song Society, Bridge Chamber Music Festival, Abridged Opera of Ontario, Wilmington Symphony, Carolina Ballet with members of the North Carolina Symphony, Arbor Opera Theater, Michigan Philharmonic, Ann Arbor Symphony, Boston Lyric Opera/Opera New England, Michigan Philharmonic, Michigan Opera Theatre's Community Education Programs, and the Detroit Jazz Festival in a revival of Dave Brubeck's The Gates of Justice with renowned jazz pianist Jason Moran and his trio, The Bandwagon.
-He has performed works by American composers, such as True Witness: A Civil Rights Cantata by Jodi Goble and the role of Brother Dosher in a blues opera De Organizer by James P. Johnson with lyricist Langston Hughes, recorded by Naxos Music for the American Opera Classics Series.
+He has performed works by American composers, such as True Witness: A Civil Rights Cantata by Jodi Goble and the role of Brother Dosher in a blues opera De Organizer by James P. Johnson with lyricist Langston Hughes recorded as a World Premiere by Naxos Music's American Opera Series.
 As a narrator, he has collaborated with the Michigan Philharmonic on The Passion of John Brown by Jesse Ayers and Paddle to the Sea by Andre Meyers and the jazz-inspired premiere of Sweet Music in Harlem by Andy Kirschner with the Ann Arbor Symphony.

 The Boston Globe wrote, "As Mel in Michael Tippett's opera, The Knot Garden, Stephens disappeared entirely into his character."
 As a singing actor, he has worked with innovative stage directors – Simon Target, Elkhanah Pulitzer, Dorothy Danner, Nicolette Molnár, Kay Walker Castaldo, Will Graham, and noted choreographer Bill T. Jones.
 Additionally, he sang supporting roles in Monteverdi's L'Orfeo with conductor Andrew Parrott, lutenist Paul O'Dette, and the Boston Early Music Festival Orchestra at Harvard University's Sanders Theatre.